lucidworks/ngOrwell/README.md

 <script src="/bower_components/ng-orwell/Orwell.js"></script>
 ```

-Then add `ngMessages` as a dependency for your app:
+Then add `lw.orwell` as a dependency for your app:

 ```javascript
 angular.module('myApp', ['lw.orwell']);